yoasyo25/ruby-submissions/1605/module_4_assignments/scale-up-week-5/jason-hanna-open-source.markdown

 Instructor Evaluation:

+Notes:

+* overall I'd say you had a successful scale up.
+* I would have liked to see a little more in some areas like your PRs.
+They were a little sparce in your descriptions of what was the functionality for the PR.
+I would suggest you work on your documentation and PR submission technique.
+I am taking a few points for "detailed" Prs.
+* I also took 2 out of 10 points away for your PR reviews.
+As you noted they were not 100% constructive - more observations
+* Good blog and helpfull feedback
+* 20 for risk taking and creativity because I think you took some risk, but mailer feature was not delivered and I do not see any documentation for next steps.

-150 total points
+__120/150 total points__

 ### Blog Post (40 Points)

-* 40: Developer has 500+ words across, one or two blog posts, about their independent study.
+* __40: Developer has 500+ words across, one or two blog posts, about their independent study.__
 * 25: Developer has posted blog(s), but fell short of 500 words.
 * 0: Developer created no blog posts.

 ### Team Participation (50 points)

+15 + 5 + 7 + 5 + 3 + 5 + 5 = 40

 Points in this section are cumulative